TURKS AND CAICOS ISLANDS

 Protection of right of prisoners to humane treatment

-7. —(1) All persons deprived of their liberty (in this section referred to as "prisoners") have the right to be treated with humanity and
+8.—(1) All persons deprived of their liberty (in this section referred to as “prisoners”) have the right to be treated with humanity and

 with respect for the inherent dignity of the human person.

-otherwise require, unconvicted prisoners shall be segregated from convicted prisoners; and every unconvicted prisoner shall be entitled
+unconvicted prisoners shall be segregated from convicted prisoners; and every unconvicted prisoner shall be entitled to be treated in a

-to be treated in a manner appropriate to his or her status as such.
+manner appropriate to his or her status as such.

 (3) Juvenile prisoners shall be segregated from adult prisoners and every juvenile prisoner shall be treated in a manner appropriate to

-proceedings against him or her pursued with the greatest possible expedition.
+criminal proceedings against him or her pursued with the greatest possible expedition.

 Protection for private and family life and for privacy of home and other property

-entry by others on his or her premises.
+by others on his or her premises.

-(2) Nothing contained in or done under the authority of any law shall be held to be inconsistent with or in contravention of this section
+(2) Nothing in any law or done under its authority shall be held to contravene this section to the extent that it is reasonably justifiable in

-(i) in the interests of defence, public safety, public order, public morality, public health, town and country planning, the development
+(a)in the interests of defence, public safety, public order, public morality, public health, town and country planning, the development

 of mineral resources, or the development or utilisation of any other property in such a manner as to promote the public benefit;

-(iii) for the prevention or detection of offences against the criminal law or the customs law;
+(c)for the prevention or detection of offences against the criminal law or the customs law;

-(b) to enable an officer or agent of the Government, a local government authority or a body corporate established by law for a public
+(d)to enable an officer or agent of the Government, a local government authority or a body corporate established by law for a public

 purpose to enter on the premises of any person in order to inspect those premises or anything on them for the purpose of any tax, rate